 "Of course!"
 I held my head high with pride.
 I was quite confident in my abilities with my sword.

-Brandon gazed at me evenly.
-"Gwen… You haven't wielded a sword in years.
+Leon gazed at me evenly.
+"Kat… You haven't wielded a sword in years.
 Five, at least.
 We should probably make sure you can still fight."

 "Of course I can fight.
 No need to stop."